 Sometimes criminals aren’t necessarily targeting you, they’re targeting anybody because everybody has credit information that they can steal.
 Everybody has identity information that they can make use of and create secondary fake IDs on the basis of that.
 How else do hackers find out what your mother’s maiden name is?
 They surveil you and one great way to do that is remotely.
 Think about that.
 We could do all the right things, but if the devices that we use are not adequately secure, you’re still at risk.

-There's certainly something to be said for personal responsibility and how we share data.
-There are examples where people do overshare online and that's one of the bigger concerns in terms of that data that is available.
-If we have a cautious approach and share the data that is necessary to gain the benefits of whatever system we're participating in or introducing that data into, the value is there.
+There’s certainly something to be said about personal responsibility and how we share data.
+There are examples where people do overshare online and that’s one of the bigger concerns in terms of the data that is available.
+If we have a cautious approach and share the data that is necessary to gain the benefits of whatever system we’re participating in or introducing that data into, the value is there.

 There’s a little bit of hypocrisy that we should probably acknowledge around what society has encouraged us to do and the way that we share information online across all forms of social media and elsewhere.
 In other areas, we generally make people somewhat personally responsible for themselves whether in finances or in how they deal with their motor vehicles or anything else.

-People are not privacy and security experts, so there's the common sense that people engage in best practices, and corporations can help with that.
-Beyond that, there's fault that shouldn't be attributed just to technology companies, but rather to the legal system.
+People are not privacy and security experts, so there’s common sense that people engage in best practices, and corporations can help with that.
+Beyond that, there’s the fault that shouldn’t be attributed just to technology companies, but rather to the legal system.
 Technology has evolved faster than we as humans can keep up with it.
-We're just catching up to understanding the value of our privacy in what we put out there.
+We’re just catching up to understand the value of our privacy in what we put out there.

 When you’re looking to train a neural network, you have to have a really good idea of what you want to train it to do, to find, and then find all sort of permutations and combinations of that.
 The training process could be one month, two months, three months per use case.
 This is one of the reasons for a lack of adoption of AI.
 It takes quite a bit to sort of train traditional approaches.